-Outside of rugby, Zander was Scottish Downhill Mountain Bike Champion in 2010, was in the National Boys Choir (2008) and is a qualified lifeguard.
+Outside of rugby, Fagerson won the 2010 Scottish Downhill Mountain Bike Championship (2010), was in the National Boys Choir (2008), and is a qualified lifeguard.